 With the autonomy of pedagogics as a science no longer in doubt, thinking about the practice of this science certainly runs the risk of substituting the settled question about its autonomy with the selfevidence of its many other aspects (e.g., methodological).
-Beyond all doubt, the matter of an autonomous science, to some extent, announces itself as something self-evident.
-This question of scientific self-evidence also is comforting because experience, i.e., the lifeworld, shows the practice [of educating] to be its area of focus.
-No matter how true and valid pronouncements of this nature might be, one still must understand clearly that the relationship of practice and science proclaims itself as obvious only as a scientific attitude.
-Practice announces science only as a possibility which thrusts reality, as educating, on us.
-The experience is, while the science can be.
-This implies that someone who experiences or has experienced practice, possesses experiences regarding educating, but this does not qualify him/her as a scientist or pedagogician.
-The history of Western culture indicates that, although educating belongs to the most primordial [i.e., originary] of all human experiences, pedagogics cannot be considered as one of the oldest, autonomous sciences.
-This is a categorical proposition and, since a history of philosophy, to some extent, also is a history of pedagogics, it is a proposition open to dispute.
+Beyond all doubt, the matter of an autonomous science, to some extent, appears to be self-evident.
+Also, this question of scientific selfevidence is comforting because experience of the lifeworld shows the practice of educating to be its area of focus.
+No matter how true and valid pronouncements of this nature might be, one must still understand that the relationship of practice and science is obvious only as a scientific attitude.
+Practice points to science only as a possibility which thrusts reality as educating on us.
+This experience of educating is, while a science of educating can be.
+This implies that someone who experiences or has experienced practice, possesses experiences of educating, but this does not qualify him/her as a scientist or pedagogician.
+The history of Western culture indicates that, although educating belongs to the most primordial ([i.e., original) of all human experiences, pedagogics is not one of the oldest autonomous sciences.
+This is a categorical proposition and since a history of philosophy, to some extent, also is a history of pedagogics, it is a proposition open to dispute.
 However, the fact is, on careful analysis, the fervid struggle for the autonomy of pedagogics is incomprehensible and difficult to justify in the light of the above pronouncements about experience.
 This has to do with the historical judgment of fudamentalia, which are thoroughly pedagogical in nature, being described as and/or called philosophical.
 And, if this claim also sounds categorical, contemporary pedagogical study, in its broad focus, offers good evidence in support of it.
-When an aspect of educating is referred to as fundamental, i.e., is understood as an essence and is described as essential (also regarding method), this is referred to as philosophy, as it should be, as a striving for wisdom, but just because of this, the reality of the pedagogical becomes excluded.
-With this, educative essences are placed in another area of knowledge, the autonomy of pedagogics is logically denied, and its scientific structure merely is typified as self-evident.
-Understandably, here there is the danger of scientific obviousness: by the nature of the matter, science is nothing more than a broadened and expanded explanation of an experiential structure and, as already indicated, at the very least, is self-evident.
+When an aspect of educating is referred to as fundamental, i.e., is understood as an essence and is described as essential (also regarding method), this is referred to as philosophy as it should be, as a striving for wisdom, but just because of this, the reality of the pedagogical becomes excluded.
+With this, educative essences are placed in another area of knowledge, the autonomy of pedagogics is logically denied, and its scientific structure is merely typified as self-evident.
+Understandably, here there is the danger of scientific obviousness: by its nature, science is nothing more than a broadened and expanded explanation of an experiential structure-and, as already indicated, at the very least, is self-evident.
 The word "self-evident" does not yet mean responsible, in the sense of being accountable.
 Indeed, experience speaks for itself, but the experience is not science.
 Science gives an account of the experiencing as a matter of reality.
 This pronouncement holds for all sciences, among which are history, sociology, physics, etc. And this is best shown by the modern rise of the so-called applied sciences.

-\ Pedagogiekstudies (1972), No. 69, pp. 1-15.
+^{} Pedagogiekstudies (1972), No. 69, pp. 1-15.
 Edited November 2022.